infoaed/pseudovote/README.md

 # Pseudovote

-A voting machine providing simplest yet auditable polls/elections on the Internet.
-The three step process:
+Voting machine providing simplest yet auditable polls/elections on the Internet.
+A three step process:

 * Deliver random pseudonyms to a list of e-mails;
 * Collect the votes on a public bulletin board;